cha53c/web_server_example/README.md

 Once you have cloned the repo
 CD into it and clone blah.blah.blah web application the name of the repo will give you the correct directory

-Now you have everything to build the container
-The directory you are in, (which should be web_server_example) will be the context for the build and referenced with the .
+Now you have everything to build the container.
+The directory you are in, (which should be web_server_example) will be the context for the build and referenced with the '.'

 `docker build cha53c/web_server_example.`